omgitslurch/hass-unifi-ap-led/README.md

 This integration allows Home Assistant to control the **status LEDs** on UniFi Access Points (APs), including:

-- 🔄 Turning the LED on/off via a `switch`
+- 🔄 Turning the LED on/off via a `light entity`
-- ✴️ Flashing the LED for 2 minutes via a `button`
+- ✴️ Flashing the LED for 2 minutes via a `button entity`
 - ⚙️ Fully configurable via the Home Assistant UI

-> **Note** ⚠️ This is an early **Beta** release.
-In theory, it supports both UDMs and self-hosted controllers.
-However, I only have a self-hosted controller available for testing, so UDM support is unconfirmed.
+---

+## Requirements
+- Home Assistant 2023.1.0 or later (recommended)
+- HACS (Home Assistant Community Store)
+- A UniFi controller (self-hosted, UDM or Cloud Gateway, though UDM and Cloud Gateway support is untested)

 ---